malachi-iot/estdlib/README.md

 ### estd::layer2::basic_string

-Utilizes a pointer to track its underlying buffer, uses a compile time constant to designate maximum buffer size.
-Additionally, this designation may be 0 in which case the string is unbounded, just like a classic C string
+Utilizes a pointer to track its underlying buffer and a compile time constant to designate maximum buffer size.
+Additionally, this designation may be 0 in which case the string is unbounded, just like a classic C string.
+Has the same memory footprint as a pointer.

 ### estd::layer3::basic_string